 5 Healthy Ways to Drink Alcohol, According to an Expert

 When you drink mindfully, you naturally make smarter, healthier choices.
 However, even still, nothing in life is a one-size-fits-all.
-Which is why I tapped sober curious fitness coach Kathryn Sauser for her expertise on the healthiest ways to imbibe.
+Which is why I tapped sober curious lifestyle coach, certified nutritionist, and online fitness coach, Kathryn Sauser, for her expertise on the healthiest ways to imbibe.

 1. Drink mindfully